JupiterOne-Archives/docs/knowledgeBase/APIs_and-Integrations/configure-sso-integration.md

 ```

 Assigning an app role to a user in Azure AD:

 ![User assigned Azure AD App role](../assets/sso-azure-app-user-and-groups.png)

 ## Google Workspace Configuration

-Before beginning a configuration through Google Workspace, ensure you have access to the SSO URL
-and your Audience URI.
+Before beginning a configuration through Google Workspace, ensure you have access to the SSO URL and your audience URI.
 Go to the Google Admin Console:

 ![j1-sso-config-initial](../assets/sso-google-prestep.png)

-The IdP configuration page on the Google Admin Console is at: <https://admin.google.com/ac/apps/unified?hl=en>
+The IdP configuration page on the Google Admin Console is at: <https://admin.google.com/ac/apps/unified?hl=en>.

 1. From the **Add App** dropdown menu, select **Add custom SAML app**.